Metro nashville public schools kindergarten registration faq

 *Tennessee Certificate of Immunization for your child is required by state law, including the following immunization:

-Metro Schools will begin the prekindergarten application process beginning March 27, 2017.
-The Pre-K application weeks will be March 27 - April 27, 2017.
+Metro Schools will begin the prekindergarten application process beginning March 1, 2018 for the 2018-2019 school year.
+The Pre-K application weeks will be March 1 – March 29, 2018 (3:30 PM) to be included in the April selection process.
 If you need more information for the 2016-2017 school year, please visit the MNPS website.

 Registering for Pre-K is EASY!
 However, it is important to keep in mind there are limited spots in MNPS Pre-K classrooms, and they will fill quickly.
 That is why we have created COUNTDOWN TO KINDERGARTEN!
 Whether or not Pre-K is an option for you family, the resources here are intended to help you prepare your child for kindergarten readiness.